The Annual Picnic

 On the third Sunday in July, the parishioners of St. Lawrence Church host their annual picnic.
 It’s not a hokey picnic run by ancients with a sampling of baked goods, but a real throw down.
 Visitors come from all over the Midwest to stuff themselves on kettle beef, liver dumplings, and fried chicken.
 Dinners are $10 for adults and carry-outs, and $5 for children.
 The old ladies start preparing the liver dumplings several days before the picnic.
 Mothers make pies and cakes.
 Fathers set up tents, tables, and beer booths, and the kids, over the age of 12, serve the visitors sweet tea, coffee, and dessert in the basement under the church.
 Picnic proceeds pay upkeep on the church and for the parish kids’ tuition at St. Agnes and Ste.
 Geneviève as most of their parents being farmers cannot afford it.
 After the visitors eat, they carry their beer-buzzed bodies up the hill to a covered shelter where they play bingo.
 At 6:00, the raffle starts.
 Shannon hums Little Pink Houses—what she can hear from the live band between the echoes of the bingo caller.
 She is suffocating in the basement.
+She wants to escape, not just the picnic, but the whole town.

 This isn’t Shannon’s first time serving.
 She got a break the first summer they moved from Los Angeles to Lawrenceton two weeks before the picnic, but she has served every summer since.
 She’s almost 16.
 Still, she is always nervous at first, interacting with strangers, but picks it up quickly and some of the visitors start tipping her.
 It nips at her conscience, but it’s only a dollar here and there, so she keeps it.